Frequently Asked Questions (FAQ)

 Our courses are all focused on media analysis, media making, and bringing media projects into your classroom.
 You can find them here.
 We’re always updating KQED Teach.
 Whether it’s a new course, a new challenge, or a new platform functionality.

-Upon completing a course on KQED Teach, educators can submit their certificates of course completion with a fee to purchase continuing education units (CEUs) from either the Teachers College of San Joaquin or the University of San Diego.
+Yes.
+Upon completing a course on KQED Teach, educators can submit their certificates of course completion with a small fee to purchase grad units from the Teachers College of San Joaquin or the University of San Diego.
 Once purchased, you will receive a transcript that can be submitted to your district.
 Please check with your district to ensure they accept the units before purchasing.
+Get more information on grad units.

 How do I earn a certificate of course completion?